Mourning rape victim, India set for muted New Year's Eve

-NEW DELHI, Dec 31 India's armed forces cancelled New Year's Eve parties on Monday, reflecting the sombre mood across the country after the gang rape and murder of a student that triggered an international outcry.
+NEW DELHI India's armed forces canceled New Year's Eve parties on Monday, reflecting the somber mood across the country after the gang rape and murder of a student that triggered an international outcry.

 High-end clubs, politicians and ordinary Indians also called off celebrations as a mark of respect for the 23-year-old woman who died on Saturday two weeks after her brutal assault.

-The attack prompted protests and a national debate that revealed deep fissures in Indian society, where staunchly patriarchal views about women clash with a fast-modernising urban culture.
+The attack prompted protests and a national debate that revealed deep fissures in Indian society, where staunchly patriarchal views about women clash with a fast-modernizing urban culture.

 Authorities clamped down on demonstrations in the heart of the city before Christmas, but hundreds of people gathered for vigils on Monday night and more events were planned across the city.

-The army, navy and air force were ordered to cancel any parties, said a defence ministry spokesman.
+The army, navy and air force were ordered to cancel any parties, said a defense ministry spokesman.

-The Press Club of India and the ruling Congress Party also cancelled parties as did the Gymkhana Club, a private members' organisation known for its lavish end-of-year celebrations.
+The Press Club of India and the ruling Congress Party also canceled parties as did the Gymkhana Club, a private members' organization known for its lavish end-of-year celebrations.

-The Dec.
-16 attack highlighted an epidemic of violence against women in India, where one rape is reported on average every 20 minutes.

 "We are extremely concerned about the number of rape cases throughout India and the widespread pattern of violence against women," said Lise Grande, U.N.
 Resident Coordinator in India.